jshint/node-jshint/README.md

     // custom reporter
     --reporter path/to/reporter.js

+    // use a jslint compatible xml reporter --jslint-reporter

 ## Default Options

 The cli uses the default options that come with jshint, however if it locates a .jshintrc file in your home (~/) directory it will opt for that.